oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 ## 3.1 CONNECT Control Packet

-OpenC2 Producers and Consumers MUST create and transmit the CONNECT control packet, as specified in the [MQTT v5.0](#mqtt-v50) specification section 3.1, to establish a connection to the MQTT Broker.
+OpenC2 Producers and Consumers MUST create and transmit the `CONNECT` control packet, as specified in the [MQTT v5.0](#mqtt-v50) specification section 3.1, to establish a connection to the MQTT Broker.

-OpenC2 Producers and Consumers MUST populate the following CONNECT control packet fields as specified:
+OpenC2 Producers and Consumers MUST populate the following `CONNECT` control packet fields as specified:

 * `Clean Start` = FALSE
 * `Will Flag` = FALSE
 * `Will QoS` = 0 (zero)
 * `Will Retain` = FALSE
 * `Keep Alive` = Number <= 300 (seconds)
-* `Client Identifier` = client-generated identifier string
+* `Client Identifier` = client-generated identifier string, as described in [Section 2.6, MQTT Client Identifier](#26-mqtt-client-identifier)

-OpenC2 Producers and Consumers MUST NOT populate any of the CONNECT payload fields related to the MQTT `Will Message`.
+OpenC2 Producers and Consumers MUST NOT populate any of the `CONNECT` payload fields related to the MQTT `Will Message`.

-This specification makes no recommendations regarding values for the following CONNECT properties:
+This specification makes no recommendations regarding values for the following `CONNECT` properties:

  * `Authentication Method`
  * `Authentication Data`